 Next Generation Table Tennis Table

-- “Waldner” – the next generation ping pong table, is made with an advanced computer system integration.
-The table has a multi-touch surface, which responds to human touch and real world objects, like ping-pong balls.
-The table is also equipped with "Siri" voice recognition that monitors the game along with a Mac Pro 12-core computer.
-That means the table is very intelligent; it sees, feels and hears the game.
+“Waldner” – the next generation ping pong table, made by an advanced computer system integration.
+The table has a multi-touch sensible surface, which responds to human touch and real world objects, like ping-pong balls.
+The table is also equipped with Siri voice recognition that monitors the game along with a Mac Pro 12-core computer.
+That means the table is very intelligent of course; it sees, feels and hears the game.
 You can even discuss a ball with it to improve your ping pong skills or argue about a point.

 "So what are you waiting for, Roman Abramovich?
 Quit wasting your money on washed-up strikers, firing managers and ropey haircuts, and invest in this instead."

-Before this summer I was contacted by the General Manager of STIGA Sports Beijing, China, who showed big interest in the table.
-He had been contacted by a Chinese sport magazine called "Table Tennis" who had read about it on my blog.
+General Manager of STIGA Sports Beijing have shown interest.
+He was contacted by a Chinese sport magazine called "Table Tennis" who had read about it on my blog.
 A magazine who later also made an 4 pages article of the table (image above).
 STIGA showed the table at sport conference in Beijing when they was interested in the design and the ideas.
-However, the table is still only a concept.
-Unfortunately.